QUICK SUMMARY

 Through a variety of mechanisms, according to a study published in the BioMed Research International journal,

-- EOs and their constituents act by multiple pathways and mechanisms involving apoptosis, cell cycle arrest, antimetastatic and antiangiogenic, increased levels of reactive oxygen and nitrogen species (ROS/RNS), DNA repair modulation, and others to demonstrate their antiproliferative activity in the cancer cell.
-The effect of EOs and their constituents on tumor suppressor proteins (p53 and Akt), transcription factors (NF-ÞB and AP-1), MAPK-pathway, and detoxification enzymes like SOD, catalase, glutathione peroxidase, and glutathione reductase has also been discussed.
-(10)
+- EOs and their constituents act by multiple pathways and mechanisms involving apoptosis, cell cycle arrest, antimetastatic and antiangiogenic activity, increased levels of reactive oxygen and nitrogen species, DNA repair modulation, and other actions that demonstrate antiproliferative activity in cancer cells.
+The effect of EOs and their constituents on tumor suppressor proteins, transcription factors, MAPK pathways, and detoxification enzymes has also been discussed.
+(16)

-As you’ll notice, we mainly included the essential oils that you can readily find on the market.
-Additionally, there are dozens of other studies evaluating African basil, Brazilian peppertree, mojo berry or kenaf (also known as Hibiscus cannabinus), and many oils indigenous to native cultures that have been tested for the chemopreventive and chemotherapeutic efficacy.
-It’s important to recognize that none of these studies evaluated human cancer patients under a clinical trial setting with a control group.
+As you will notice, we mainly included the essential oils that you can readily find on the market.
+Additionally, there are dozens of studies evaluating African basil, Brazilian peppertree, mojo berry or kenaf, also known as Hibiscus cannabinus, and many oils indigenous to native cultures that have been tested for chemopreventive and chemotherapeutic efficacy.

-Note, all of these studies were human cell, in vitro, or animal evaluations.
-Thus, we cannot extrapolate dosing and other specific recommendations as we can with the other diseases discussed in this book.
+It is important to recognize that most direct anticancer essential oil research has not evaluated human cancer patients in randomized clinical trials with control groups.
+Many studies are human cell, in vitro, mechanistic, or animal evaluations.
+Thus, we cannot extrapolate dosing and other specific human cancer treatment recommendations as we can with some of the other conditions discussed in this book.

-Nonetheless, essential oils are just one of many natural therapies that you can discuss with your oncologist, and we include an in-depth section in The Essential Oils Apothecary on how to use aromatherapy for cancer’s side effects.
+Nonetheless, essential oils are one of many natural therapies that you can discuss with your oncologist, especially for symptom support, stress resilience, sleep, mood, nausea, pain, and quality of life.
+We include an in-depth section in The Essential Oils Apothecary on how to use aromatherapy for cancer’s side effects.

-The most prominent and noteworthy component of citrus oils is d-limonene, confirmed to be a potent mood booster and cancer-fighting agent.
-As described in the US National Library of Medicine’s open chemistry database, PubChem: “D-limonene is an oral dietary supplement containing a natural cyclic monoterpene and the major component of the oil extracted from citrus peels with potential chemopreventive and antitumor activities.”
-(11)
+The most prominent and noteworthy component of citrus oils is d-limonene, a potent mood-supporting and cancer-fighting terpene.
+As described in the US National Library of Medicine’s open chemistry database, PubChem: d-limonene is a natural cyclic monoterpene and a major component of oil extracted from citrus peels with potential chemopreventive and antitumor activities.
+(17)

-So basically, the limonene found in citrus and other essential oils can fight tumor growth by causing cancer cells to literally self-destruct.
+So basically, the limonene found in citrus and other essential oils can fight tumor growth by causing cancer cells to self-destruct in preclinical research.
 This suicide-triggering process is called apoptosis, also referred to as programmed cell death.
+Updated research continues to evaluate d-limonene for anticancer mechanisms, including antiproliferative effects, apoptosis, autophagy, and tumor-growth pathways in cell and animal models.
+(18, 19)

 Application: try these two recipes featured in The Essential Oils Apothecary

 There is no better approach than citrus oils when it comes to boosting mood and promoting a cancer-fighting lifestyle.
-They are literally liquid antidepressants, which is why you’ll see most essential oil companies blend several together with a sweet floral like vanilla to create an orange vanilla reminiscent of those “Dreamsicles” or “Creamsicles” everyone loves!
+They are bright, joyful, and emotionally uplifting, which is why you will see most essential oil companies blend several together with a sweet floral or vanilla note to create an orange-vanilla aroma reminiscent of those “Dreamsicles” or “Creamsicles” everyone loves.

-Try mixing equal parts of vanilla absolute (or vanilla CO2) and all of the citrus oils that you have on hand for a truly uplifting aromatic experience.
+Try mixing equal parts of vanilla absolute, vanilla CO2, or vanilla oleoresin and all of the citrus oils that you have on hand for a truly uplifting aromatic experience.

 - 10 drops orange essential oil